FAS Painting Dye Wax Crayon Resist - school art class project.

 This artwork looks so complicated and detailed, but it’s not.
 It’s so easy to create the detailed leaves with a simple plastic dish brush, and to help with the tree, we have a free Tree Outline Template with our printable PDF of this lesson plan.

 You Will Need:

 Let’s Get Started:

-Print off the Template of the tree trunk. (see above)
+Print off the Free Template of the tree trunk.

-Pour a little paint on to your paint tray or plastic container lids.
-You will only need a little amount.
-If you are painting autumn colours use yellow, orange and deep yellow.
-Otherwise use green and leaf green for the tree leaves.
+Pour a little paint onto your paint tray or plastic container lids.
+You will only need a small amount.
+If you are painting autumn colours, use yellow, orange and deep yellow.
+Otherwise, use green and leaf green for the tree leaves.

 Ideas for School Paints:

 Inspirational and creative ideas on how to get the best from FAS educational paints.